 FIND YOUR MEETING

-Find your meeting on the left meeting panel and select it so that it shows on the right side in your meeting workspace.
+Find your meeting on the left-hand side event panel then select it so that it shows to the right in your meeting workspace.

 In your meeting workspace, click into "Take some notes..." and take notes as desired in the topic sections that originated from the agenda.